 Students with disabilities who would like to receive access and academic accommodations through the ARC need to self-identify and register with the centre.

 The ARC is located in the Teaching & Learning Centre in Room 10-1048.
-Regular office hours during fall and winter semesters are Monday to Friday 8:30 a.m. to 4:30 p.m.
+Regular office hours during fall and winter semesters are Monday to Friday 8:30 am to 12:00 pm and 1:00 pm to 4:30 pm.
+Please note that we are closed from 12:00 noon to 1:00 pm with the exception of students who are writing exams during that time.
 Contact our office to enquire about summer hours.

 TO CHANGE TEXT SIZE